-The primary purpose of the Federal and Texas Work Study Programs as outlined by Federal and State Regulations is to provide part-time employment for students who demonstrate financial need in order to defray/contribute to the cost of higher education.
-Work Study employment allows students the opportunity to earn their aid and is not intended to interfere with a student's education; a student's studies will be given first priority.
+The primary purpose of the Federal Work Study Program as outlined by the U.S. Department of Education Regulations is to provide part-time employment for students who demonstrate financial need in order to defray/contribute to the cost of higher education.
+Work Study employment allows students the opportunity to earn their aid and is not intended to interfere with students' education; students' studies will be given first priority.

-The Federal Work-Study Program provides jobs for undergraduate and graduate students with financial need, allowing them to earn money to help pay education expenses.
+The Federal Work-Study Program provides jobs on-campus and off-campus, for undergraduate students with financial need, allowing them to earn money to help pay education expenses.
 The program encourages community service work and work related to your course of study.
-The duration of employment under the Federal Work Study Program is from September 1, 2017 through June 30, 2018 for Award Year 2017-2018.
+The duration of employment under the Federal Work Study Program is from September 1, 2020 through June 30, 2021 for Award Year 2020-2021.
 The prospective work-study student must go through an interview process with Work Study employers and he/she must obtain a position to earn the funds for which he/she is eligible for.
 The work study student may or may not earn all the funds that he/she was eligible to receive.
 Once funds have been exhausted, employment will end.

-- Student must be registered for at least 6 credit hours - · Student must have unmet need - Student must have his/her Financial Aid File complete - Student must be meeting Financial Aid Satisfactory Academic Progress - Student must submit a completed Work Study Application
+- Student must be registered for at least 6 credit hours - · Student must have unmet need, - Student must have his/her Financial Aid File complete; if students are applying during the end of Spring semester for May-June employment, the student must have the upcoming year's FAFSA complete too, - Student must be meeting Financial Aid Satisfactory Academic Progress, - Student must submit a completed Work Study Application.